Deepak5j/JavaNeuNet/README.md

+# Java Neural Network

-AND Logic gate relization neural network in java.
+* AND Logic gate relization
+* In java.